 This is a hard decision to make with a struggling economy in an election year.
-Some natural gas is already exported to Mexico and Canada from the US, through pipelines.
+Some natural gas is already exported to Mexico and Canada from the US through pipelines.
 However, the recent proposals for tanker shipments of natural gas to foreign countries would make the exports climb very high.

-A report released last year, stated that exporting natural gas from the US would result in high gas prices in the US.
+A report released last year stated that exporting natural gas from the US would result in high gas prices in the US.

-There is a huge price variation in natural gas depending upon the location unlike crude which is a globally traded commodity.
+There is a huge price variation in natural gas depending upon the location, unlike crude, which is a globally traded commodity.
 The domestic producers in the US are happy at the chance of selling natural gas at two or three times its price in the Asian and European markets.

-No matter what the decision, there is risk of alienation by important constituencies.
-For this reason few officials have opted to push the issue.
+No matter what the decision, there is a risk of alienation by important constituencies.
+For this reason, few officials have opted to push the issue.
 Key stakeholders, industry groups, manufacturers are keeping low, wary of being accused as free trade foes.
 Yet other industries are torn as their foreign counterparts could greatly benefit from cheap US gas.

 The right decision is to achieve a balance that will keep the prices low enough to sustain production levels.